(Previously Medical and Pharmaceutical Drug Innovation)

 Science is team effort

 This second-year research is one of the main components of the master’s programme.
 Ultimately, it will lead to the student writing a PhD-proposal.
 ‘The programme asks a lot of self-study and hours in the lab.
 Ultimately, you learn how to be a scientist.
 But,’ Wellington emphasizes, ‘you don’t make science alone.
 During classes, students are stimulated to be pro-active and to present their research methods, facts and figures to top-researchers and fellow students.
 Everyone thinks along, asks questions and offers a new perspective.
-Because when you only take your own opinions in mind, chances are that your research is to restricted.’
+Because when you only take your own opinions in mind, chances are that your research is too restricted.’

 The focus of the study is molecular biology and the unravelling of the molecular mechanisms that determine health and illness.
 With the internships, students are free to follow their aspirations, even to perform the second research proposal abroad and further enhancing their international experience.
 For the first internship Wellington worked in the characterization of mutations in breast and ovarian cancer.
 Currently he is doing his second project in the Experimental Nephrology, about kidney transplantation.
-Wellington chose to stay in the Netherlands since he is planning to combine research with clinical work: ‘MPDI has definitely changed the way I see and make science, and I will carry this with me in whatever I do in my future.’
+Wellington chose to stay in the Netherlands since he is planning to combine research with clinical work: ‘MMIT has definitely changed the way I see and make science, and I will carry this with me in whatever I do in my future.’

 ‘Make sure you are willing to put in the time and effort.
 In the online course descriptions you can read all the information on each class and specialization.
 It is also important to keep organized and look up what deadlines are coming.
 And if you have any questions, the professors and other students are always willing to help.’